-- Royal Cross keeps up to date with the latest Public Health England; DfE and Government guidance surrounding the current global pandemic. - There are specific Covid-safety measures in place across school and adhered to by all school staff and visitors into school. - Royal Cross nurtures pupils' emotional wellbeing through access to appropriate communication everyone feels included and can participate fully in the life of the school. - The provision of a deaf peer group/role models has a positive impact on the development of personal & social confidence.
+- Royal Cross keeps up to date with the latest Public Health England; DfE and Government guidance surrounding the current global pandemic. - There are specific Covid-safety measures available that can be put in place across school as needed and adhered to by all school staff and visitors into school. - Royal Cross nurtures pupils' emotional wellbeing through access to appropriate communication everyone feels included and can participate fully in the life of the school. - The provision of a deaf peer group/role models has a positive impact on the development of personal & social confidence.
 Pupils are encouraged to develop a positive view of themselves as deaf learners, thus protecting their emotional health.
 They gain confidence from being with other deaf children and therefore do not feel isolated. - Royal Cross has a member of staff trained as a Mental Health first aider and with the NDCS Healthy Minds Programme.
 School is also part of the police operation ENCOMPASS.
-This ensures effective multi agency safeguarding of all our children and protects the wellbeing of all pupils within Royal Cross. - The management of medication is in accordance with Medicine Safety Policy and Guidance. - All parents are asked to send in any medication in clearly marked boxes with instructions for administration.
-All medication is stored securely in a lockable container.
-The school encourages parents to contact the school to discuss any concerns they may have regarding their child's health. - In school there is a high ratio of trained First Aiders (including Paediatric First Aid).
+This ensures effective multi agency safeguarding of all our children and protects the wellbeing of all pupils within Royal Cross. - The management of medication is in accordance with Medicine Safety Policy and Guidance. - The school encourages parents to contact the school to discuss any concerns they may have regarding their child's health. - In school there is a high ratio of trained First Aiders (including Paediatric First Aid).
 We have a designated medical room with lockable storage and clear procedures in place in the event of a medical emergency.